-1/2 AHS credit/3 CCC credits

-Prerequisite: Permission of instructor/Music Theory I and registered for Music Theory II
+/2 AHS credit/3 CCC credits Prerequisite: Permission of instructor/Music Theory I and registered for Music Theory II

 This course is offered through the Cayuga Community College Advantage Program.
 It is designed as an extension of the skills learned in Music Theory I and Music Theory II and is meant for students interested in the advanced study of music theory and concepts.
 Students will develop skills in music theory and analysis, music composition, arranging and aural cognition.
 Students are allowed to register for CCC and Music Theory II simultaneously, but cannot skip Music Theory II.
+CCC Music Theory is a 1⁄2 credit course that meets every other day for the full year.
 Students will earn 3 college credits upon successful completion.